-Former President Zuma said in Parliament in 2012 that his understanding of democracy was that minority communities should have "fewer rights" than the majority: 12 was not really the ruling party's position and that the President misspoke.
+Former President Zuma said in Parliament in 2012 that his understanding of democracy was that minority communities should have "fewer rights" than the majority:12 misspoke.
 The fact is, however, that President Zuma's comment is very much aligned with a number of similar explanations of the concept of minority rights that were made by other prominent ANC leaders.